Teodor92/interview-questions/README.md

-# Interview questions
+# Technical Interview questions

-A collection of interview questions for various languages, technologies and concepts, that can be used by interviewers or interviewees.
+A collection of technical interview questions for various languages, technologies and concepts, that can be used by interviewers or interviewees.
 Or just for the fun of it!

-## Contents
+## Topics

 You can find the following topics here: